opencultureconsulting/simple-oai-pmh/README.md

 1. Deploy all the files to a webserver.

-2. Edit `config.php` and adjust the settings according to your preferences.
+2. Edit `Configuration/Main.php` and adjust the settings according to your preferences.

 3. Create a subdirectory inside the specified data directory for every format (i. e. `metadataPrefix`) you want to provide.